Fraunhofer-IMS/airisc_core_complex/doc/AIRI5C_UserGuide_en.rst

 | ``0xC000010C`` | TIMECMPH         |   32   |   R/W   | 64 Bit Timer Compare Register (MSB)  |
 +----------------+------------------+--------+---------+--------------------------------------+

 The timer consists of a 64 bit counter (MTIMEH/MTIMEL) and a 64 bit compare register (MTIMECMPH/MTIMECMPL).
 The counter is incremented with every system clock.
 As soon and as long as the content of the counter is greater or equal to the timer compare register a timer interrupt is triggered.
-It is compatible to the RISC-V MTIME system timer specifications (privileged ISA spec.).
+An interrupt will never be triggered if the timer compare register is set to ``0x00000000_00000000``.

 The timer is often used to implement a scheduler for simple multi-threading or multi-tasking.

 UART
 ^^^^